 Angry reaction as Spanish soccer leader kissed a Women’s World Cup star on the mouth without consent

-MADRID (AP) — Moments after Spain won the Women’s World Cup, the man who leads the country’s national soccer federation took some unwanted attention away from the celebrating players.
+MADRID (AP) — A kiss on the lips caused an uproar after Spain won the Women’s World Cup title.

-Criticism from the Spanish government and the soccer world rained down Monday on Luis Rubiales for his inappropriate conduct while reveling in Spain’s 1-0 win over England in Sunday’s final in Sydney, Australia.
+Criticism from the Spanish government and the soccer world rained down Monday on national soccer federation president Luis Rubiales for his inappropriate conduct while reveling in Spain’s 1-0 win over England in Sunday’s final in Sydney, Australia.

-By grabbing his crotch in a victory gesture — seemingly oblivious to 16-year-old Princess Infanta Sofía standing nearby — and then kissing Spain player Jenni Hermoso on the lips during the medal and trophy ceremony on the field, Rubiales’s behavior marred the biggest day for women’s soccer.
+Rubiales kissed Spain player Jenni Hermoso on the lips during the medal and trophy ceremony on the field.
+He also hugged several other players and put his arm around Queen Letizia of Spain.

-The kiss was “deeply lamentable,” world players’ union FIFPRO said.
+The federation released a video statement Monday of Rubiales apologizing and acknowledging he “surely made a mistake” but in “a moment of maximum effusiveness.”

+“We saw it as something normal, natural and not in any way in bad faith.
+But outside it seems that a commotion has been created,” Rubiales said in the video.
+“When you are president of an institution as important as the federation, you have to be more careful.”

+World players’ union FIFPRO said Monday the kiss was “deeply lamentable.”
 The 45-year-old Rubiales led the union’s Spanish affiliate for eight years before being elected to lead the national soccer federation in 2018.

 In Spain, acting minister for sports and culture Miquel Iceta told public broadcaster RNE “it is unacceptable to kiss a player on the lips to congratulate her.”